vincentvbh/multi-params-ntt_NTRU_NTRUPrime/README.md

 ### Imported Code

-- We used latest version of NTRU and NTRU Prime implementations from [pqm4](https://github.com/mupq/pqm4).
+We used latest version of NTRU and NTRU Prime implementations from [pqm4](https://github.com/mupq/pqm4).
 - We used TMVP-based polynomial multiplication from [Faster NTRU on ARM Cortex-M4 with TMVP-based multiplication](https://github.com/iremkp/NTRU-tmvp4-m4) by \'{I}rem Keskinkurt Paksoy and Murak Cenk, when any of the inputs in the polynomial multiplication of NTRU implementations doesn't have restriction that all coefficients should be in {-1, 0, 1}.
+In particular,
+    - `tmvp4_677_10.S`
+    - `tmvp4_821_12.S`
+    - `tmvp4_701_10.S`
 - We used NTT-based multiplication (without changing the coefficient rings) for polynomial multiplications in the key generation of Streamlined NTRU Prime implementations from [Number Theoretic Transform for Polynomial Multiplication in Lattice-based Cryptography on ARM Processors](https://github.com/dean3154/ntrup_m4) by Yun-Li Cheng.
+Please refer to the thesis for more details.
+- We used polynomial inversions for the key generations of `ntruhps`, `ntruhrss`, and `sntrup` from [Implementation of Polynomial Modular Inversion in Lattice- based cryptography on ARM](https://github.com/trista5658321/polyinv-m4) by Ching-Lin Li.
+Please refer to the thesis for more details.

 ## Running tests